Program of Study

 - Persons currently listed on any state’s Nurse Aide I registry,

-- U.S. military who have completed medical corpsman training, and
+- U.S. military who have completed medical corpsman training

 - Retired or non-practicing nurses